ramankc6/Badmaash-Website/README.md

 Lastly, a feature that I sadly couldn't implement was a fully functional contact form.
 Well technically, I was able to implement it but for some reason it wouldn't work unless my API key was public.
 I tried using gitignore and a .env file but for some reason it was having trouble reading the .env file.
 For fear of my API key being abused, I left the feature out.
 I did end up accidently posting the password to my email but I rebased the repo right away and changed my password\
 \
 I used Netlify to host my website since GitHub pages isn't great with Svelte.\
 \
+[This](https://youtu.be/H4I5EPYaVC0) is what it looked like about half way though the redesign and the JS implimentation.\
+\
 I am now going to work on adding more to the readme and cleaning up my code so it looks presentable.\
 \